 Exercise No. 2

 Here is an exercise for the alignment of your upper torso.
-These movements may seem very easy, but will do wonders for your alignment.
+These movements may seem very easy but will do wonders for your alignment.

-Lie on your back once again with your knees bent and the soles your feet on the floor as above.
+Lie on your back once again with your knees bent and the soles of your feet on the floor as above.
 Place your hands on top of your hip bones, and rest your elbows on the floor next to you.

 Now keep your elbows on the floor and push them further out to the side away from your body, keeping your hands on top of your hip bones (the movement will be subtle).
 Hold for a moment and then release and repeat.
 You should feel your upper back open and expand.